 Samsung could cancel the Exynos 2600 production

-Samsung has already had its fair share of failures, with reports showing it couldn’t mass-produce the 3nm Exynos 2500 due to low yield rates.
-As a result, Samsung turned to Qualcomm for the Snapdragon 8 Elite for all Galaxy S24 models, regardless of region.
+Samsung has already had its fair share of failures, with reports suggesting it couldn’t mass-produce the 3nm Exynos 2500 for the Galaxy S25 series due to low yield rates.
+As a result, the company turned to Qualcomm for the Snapdragon 8 Elite for all Galaxy S25 models, regardless of region.
 Just a heads up: Samsung typically releases both Snapdragon and Exynos variants, depending on the market.

 But lately, things aren’t looking up for the Exynos 2600 chipset, according to Jukanlosreve on X. What was once hailed as a major leap for Samsung, marking its foray into 2nm process chips, might never come to fruition.